foretspaisibles/bsdowl/README.md

 # BSD Make Pallàs Scripts

-    Author: Michael Grünewald
-    Date: Fri 10 Feb 2006 16:50:40 GMT

 This collection of BSD Make directives can be used to create workflows including the following activities:

-- preparation and publication of TeX documents;
+- Preparation and publication of TeX documents;
-- development of TeX macros with NOWEB;
+- Development of TeX macros with NOWEB;
-- development of OCaml software;
+- Development of OCaml software;
-- maintainance of a FreeBSD workstation configuration files;
+- Maintainance of a FreeBSD workstation configuration files;
-- preparation of a static website with ONSGMLS.
+- Preparation of a static website with ONSGMLS.

 This README contains enough information to get you started.
 You will find more details on the